BertHav/Omgevingsmonitor_Software/README.md

 Execute Project -> Clean.

 Check 'Start a build immediately' and choose 'Clean'.

+## version 4.60 <a name="version460"></a>
+A possibility has been created to see the uptime of the OM in opensensemap.
+Because this is a primitive representation, this is not included in the standard build.
+It is necessary that the PUBLIC directive is commented out in main.h.
+By hiding the PUBLIC directive, a file cred.h is expected during the build that must contain the ssid and password of the local WLAN.
+For the content and format check cred_pub.h.
+This also ensures that the ESP loses the credentials after a configuration change, upload of new firmware or reset.
+It is necessary that a sensor is created in opensensemap.
+The key of this sensor must also be programmed in the OM.
+This programming can be done by connecting putty or teraterm to the USB-C connector of the OM.
+Type in helpme or a number of other random letters.
+The key is displayed at position 25.

+## version 4.59 <a name="version459"></a>
+Bugfix for blue LEDs during read error BMP280

 ## version 4.58 <a name="version458"></a>
 Bugfixing for BMP280 which prevented proper waking from sleep mode and returning to sleep mode.